Rescue Mission: A Short Story

 He recalled the extraordinary experiences he had been through since crash-landing in this peculiar region.

 There must be something more to this than meets the eye.

-He stopped.
-Motioning to the others, he said, “Look, I know we need to move on because of time and Delvin may call both of you to account if we arrive late.
-But somehow, I cannot allow that helpless creature to be found by some wild predator or beast.
-I do not think we just encountered it there by sheer chance or coincidence.
-Nothing has so far happened here by accident.”
+Motioning to the others, he said, “Look.
+I know we need to move on because of time and Delvin may call both of you to account if we arrive late.
+But somehow, I cannot allow that helpless creature to be found by some wild predator or stalking beast.
+I don't think we just encountered it there by sheer coincidence.
+Nothing has so far occurred simply by chance.”

+There was a pause.
 His two companions looked at each other for a moment.
-There was a pause and eventually they nodded their agreement and began following him back to the spot where they had found the bird.
+Eventually, they nodded their agreement.
+They began following him back to the spot where they had found the bird.

 Aremon gave one quick glance at the scouts behind him and then turned to the bird.

 “Come now, don’t be afraid of me,” He heard himself whisper, “I have been petrified too.
 But I also know what it means to be rescued.
 I may appear a little strange to you now, but I have also understood true friends do not always seem that way at all.
 So if you will trust me and not judge this book by its cover, I could set you flying again.”

 He pushed his way closer and started stroking its ruffled feathers in an attempt the calm the helpless creature.
 As he did so, his eyes began taking in its appearance and features more closely.

 What struck him immediately was that this was unlike any bird he had ever seen in his life.
 It appeared to be something like a crossbreed between a wedge-tailed eagle and an Andean condor.